thiagomares/thiagomares/README.md

 - 👋 Hi, I’m @thiagomares
 - 👀 I’m interested in ruby and python
-- 🌱 I’m currently learning ruby, python C# and wherever i want to
+- 🌱 I’m currently learning ruby, python C# and whatever i want to
 - 💞️ I’m looking to collaborate on open source projects and machine learning
 - 📫 How to reach me? instagram @othiagomares or twitter with same user